dkelly255/PP4-Fantasy-Football-Centre/TESTING.md

 ![CSS](readme/validation-css.png)

-The site's Javascript code located in `base.js` has been successfully validated using the JSHint validation service, with no errors found, and one warning regarding an undefined variabe which does not affect the site content and is required in order to enable the messaging functionality to operate:
+The site's Javascript code located in `base.js` has been successfully validated using the JSHint validation service, with no errors found, and one warning regarding an undefined variable which does not affect the site content and is required in order to enable the messaging functionality to operate:

 ### (iii) Javascript Validation [(Jshint)](https://jshint.com/)